Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

   * 25% chance on firing AA guns to boost AA by 40% and reduce Firepower by 20% for 3s

 - Desc: "The Original Dadster".

-* Units for whom the excellence of their statline outweighs a poor selection of skills are rare and far between, but there's few better examples than this than Cleveland.
+>Units for whom the excellence of their statline outweighs a poor selection of skills are rare and far between, but there's few better examples than this than Cleveland.
 Sporting an impressive 3.8k HP, high Reload, slightly higher than usual Evasion and good guns, Cleve doesn't need skills to make her presence felt on the battlefield and excels as a tank; that said, while her AA skill is more of a detriment than a boon, her fleetwide boost is unreliable but potentially great.

-* All in all, strong and dependable, just like her.
+All in all, strong and dependable, just like her.

 ![CL](https://azurlane.koumakan.jp/w/images/f/fc/PhoenixChibi.png "USS Phoenix") - **[USS Phoenix](https://azurlane.koumakan.jp/Phoenix)**
+* Skill:
-* Skill: Once per battle, when HP falls under 20%, heals 25% HP and increases firepower by 30% for 15s.
+  * Once per fight and upon falling below 20% HP, restore 25% HP and +30% FP for 15s.

+* Desc:
-* Desc: Sturdy, cost-effective and perfectly capable of carrying a fleet through multiple battles with no healing support, Phoenix is a supremely reliable workhorse for any fleet; whether it's farming or a cheeky way to skimp on healers to ramp up the backline damage, she'll get it done.
+>Sturdy, cost-effective and perfectly capable of carrying a fleet through multiple battles with no healing support, Phoenix is a supremely reliable workhorse for any fleet; whether it's farming or a cheeky way to skimp on healers to ramp up the backline damage, she'll get it done.

 ![CL](https://azurlane.koumakan.jp/w/images/7/71/St._LouisChibi.png "USS St. Louis") - **[USS St. Louis](https://azurlane.koumakan.jp/St._Louis)**
 * Skill:
   * 60% chance every 20s to boost her own Firepower, Reload, and Evasion by 30% for 10s
   * 25% chance on firing AA guns to boost AA by 40% and reduce Firepower by 20% for 3s

-- Desc: "It's not luck, it's all skill".
+* Desc: "It's not luck, it's all skill".

-* Lewdis' rather impressive statline goes exceedingly well with a solid set of self-buffs to all relevant stats for a Gun-CL like herself, letting her withstand amounts of punishment that would fell a lesser CL or fire harder and faster than much of her competition.
+>Lewdis' rather impressive statline goes exceedingly well with a solid set of self-buffs to all relevant stats for a Gun-CL like herself, letting her withstand amounts of punishment that would fell a lesser CL or fire harder and faster than much of her competition.

 ![CL](https://azurlane.koumakan.jp/w/images/d/d8/EdinburghChibi.png "HMS Edinburgh") - **[HMS Edinburgh](https://azurlane.koumakan.jp/Edinburgh)**
+* Skill:
-* Skill: Increase own AP damage by 25%.
+  * +25% AP dmg.

 - Desc: "Worth her weight in gold."

-* Edinburgh is in a similar situation as Cleveland: both have merely 'okay' skills, both have impressive statlines, both will stay in front and tank for days while the rest of the team gets the job done.
+>Edinburgh is in a similar situation as Cleveland: both have merely 'okay' skills, both have impressive statlines, both will stay in front and tank for days while the rest of the team gets the job done.
 The difference lies in how 'safe' they play things, as Edinburgh gets a passive boost to AP damage inflicted, an even bulkier HP pool (4.1k is amazing for both varieties of Cruiser) and no AA skill to burn her FP, but doesn't get that lone shot at the fleetwide buff and may find herself short-changed when planes ARE an issue.

-* Still, there's very few finer, more reliable frontline tanks than she - and that's a definite plus.
+Still, there's very few finer, more reliable frontline tanks than she - and that's a definite plus.

 ![CL](https://azurlane.koumakan.jp/w/images/3/31/LeanderKaiChibi.png "HMS Leander Kai") - **[HMS Leander Kai](https://azurlane.koumakan.jp/Leander)**
 * Skill: